Other Related Disciplines

-As with conference attended, the resident is expected to keep a log of all relevant procedures observed, conferences held, and rounds attended, for presentation at the time of the quarterly meeting of the ColoRectal Programs’ Graduate Medical Education Committee.
+As with conference attended, the fellow is expected to keep a log of all relevant procedures observed, conferences held, and rounds attended, for presentation at the time of the quarterly meeting of the ColoRectal Programs’ Graduate Medical Education Committee.

-During the first two weeks of the residency, the resident will develop a reading plan, such that two up to date complete colorectal surgery textbooks will be read in their entirety during the first 6 months of the year.
+During the first two weeks of the residency, the fellow will develop a reading plan, such that two up to date complete colorectal surgery textbooks will be read in their entirety during the first 6 months of the year.
 Monitoring of reading/study progress will be discussed at the quarterly meetings of the Graduate Medical Education Committee.

-The American Board of Colon and Rectal Surgery requires a log of cases in which the resident participates as surgeon or first assistant.
+The American Board of Colon and Rectal Surgery requires a log of cases in which the fellow participates as surgeon or first assistant.
 This should be entered via the ACGME website, ideally at the end of every day; cases be entered no less often than once a week.
 This also includes procedures and evaluations done in the clinic such as rigid and flexible sigmoidoscopy, rubber band ligation, excision of hemorrhoids and drainage of abscess.
 In addition to completing this form at the end of the year, you are requested to provide the case information to the Program Director at the end of each 3 month period, with the list of “minimum acceptable case numbers” from the ABCRS, so we can see whether there are any areas for which we need additional concentration.

-The resident is responsible for completing the history and physical, operative dictation and discharge summary on each patient with whom he/she is involved.
+The fellow is responsible for completing the history and physical, operative dictation and discharge summary on each patient with whom he/she is involved.
 It is imperative that a copy of the discharge summary be sent to the referring physician.
 This is vital to the continued flow of patients to our practices and is also an excellent habit for you to develop, and necessary for progress in areas of professionalism and communication.

 For patients seen in the office, with or without a member of the Attending Staff, a record should be dictated for each patient, using the SOAP format.
 Dictations should be sent via email at the end of every day to the transcriptionist!
 Without fail!

-Operative reports must be dictated on the day of surgery.
+Operative reports must be dictated or entered into EPIC on the day of surgery.
 Experience has shown that, if an operative report is dictated more than 24 hours after the surgery, it is not considered an accurate reflection of the events of the surgery.
 As a consequence, it is often inadmissible in any legal proceedings.
 It is a good idea to use the playback function at the end of the dictation to be sure that the dictation was properly recorded.
 The purpose of the operative report is to allow us to be able to quickly look back in the clinic chart and see actually what was done and what was found at the time of surgery.
 For this reason it is important that a section which describes the operative findings be a separate section before the description of operation.
 Further, it is suggested that the operative report begin, on major cases, with a section entitled: “Indications for Surgery”, followed by one entitled, “Findings”, followed by “Description of Operation”.
 There is an art to dictating an operative report to describe what was done in clear terms without using too many words.
 Ask your attendings for their critiques or suggestions.

 Also, a Brief Operative Note should be recorded in the patient’s clinic chart, as well as their hospital chart.
 This should include the procedure done, and for outpatients, any medication prescribed (with # and sig), and when the patient was instructed to return to the clinic for follow-up.